-Turan is developing a busy practice in clinical negligence, personal injury, inquests, the Court of Protection, and police law.
 Turan regularly appears in court in fast-track and multi-track clinical negligence and personal injury trials, civil applications, and interim hearings, and has extensive experience of both civil submissions and witness examination.
 She is experienced in drafting statements of case, schedules of loss, and advices on liability and quantum in clinical negligence and personal injury claims in all tracks.
 She also has extensive research experience in claims worth several million pounds and has assisted barristers as junior counsel in cases up to and including Court of Appeal level.
-Turan is instructed by the Official Solicitor, local authorities, and individuals in interim and final hearings concerning welfare and finances in the Court of Protection, roundtable meetings, and counsel-to-counsel negotiations.
+Turan is instructed by the Official Solicitor, local authorities, and individuals in interim and final hearings concerning welfare and finances in the Court of Protection, roundtable meetings, and counsel-to-counsel negotiations, and advises on community care matters.
 She regularly acts for bereaved families in inquests concerning complex medical evidence in the context of both medical treatment and police restraint and is particularly interested in Article 2 issues.
 Turan also advises on actions against the police and state authorities, including in respect of damages under the Human Rights Act 1998 and the Equality Act 2010.

 Turan has acted as junior counsel in pre-inquest review hearings for a number of high-profile inquests, including the inquests into the Manchester Arena bombings and the Guildford pub bombings.
 She was instructed as junior counsel to Theo Huckle QC in a high-profile test personal injury case against the Ministry of Defence on behalf of a claimant who contracted Q Fever whilst serving in Afghanistan.